Skip to content

 • Scale out: Spread traffic across multiple instances to reduce traffic and contention at individual instances.

-For Linux-based operating systems, there are additional mitigation options for advanced users.
-You can implement the following options alone or in combination.
-It's a best practice to benchmark mitigations in a testing environment to verify that they reduce or eliminate traffic shaping without adverse effects on the workload.
+For Linux-based operations, you can also implement the following strategies to avoid microbursts.
+It's a best practice to test the strategies in a test environment to verify that they reduce traffic shaping without negative effects on the workload.

 SO_MAX_PACING_RATE